Sports Therapy

 - Technology like electromagnetic therapy

-One of the biggest benefits of sports therapy is that your plan of care is designed just for you, your specific injury, and the sports of your choice.
+One of the biggest benefits of sports therapy is that your care plan is designed just for you, your specific injury, and the sports of your choice.

 What sports injuries can be treated with sports rehab?

-Physiotherapy can work nearly any type of sports injury..
-While all physical therapists go through extensive graduate-level education to address issues throughout the entire human body, many physical therapists take on additional training to focus specifically on sports injuries.
+Physiotherapy can work for nearly any type of sports injury.
+While all physical therapists undergo extensive graduate-level education to address issues throughout the human body, many physical therapists take on additional training to focus specifically on sports injuries.
 Some of the most common sports injuries that can benefit from sports rehabilitation therapy include:

 - Breaks